halilibrahimcelik/expense-tracker-app/README.md

 - **React Native**: The framework for building native apps using React.
 - **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.
+- **React Native Paper **:  the cross-platform UI kit library containing a collection of customizable and production-ready components.
 - **React Navigation**: An efficient  routing package.
 - **Firebase**:  A set of backend cloud computing services and application development platforms provided by Google.